©Deirdre Nansen McCloskey | COPYRIGHTED MATERIAL

 See also Crossing: A Memoir, 1999.

-1. {"Caring for Gender: Sister, Psychiatrists, and Gender Crossing," (Cleis Press?
+1. {"Caring for Gender: Sisters, Psychiatrists, and Gender Crossing," (Cleis Press?
 I'm not sure if this piece actually came out.)}

-2. "Happy Endings: Law, Gender, and the University," Journal of Gender, Race and Justice 2 (1, Fall, 1998): 77-85 (see also The Rhetoric of Law above).
+2. "Happy Endings: Law, Gender, and the University," Journal of Gender, Race and Justice 2 (1, Fall 1998): 77-85 (see also The Rhetoric of Law above).

 (20.)
 Ethics, Bourgeois Virtues, and Economics [top^]